RcppCore/Rcpp/README.md

 ### Examples

-The [Rcpp Gallery](http://gallery.rcpp.org) showcases over 80 fully documented and working examples.
+The [Rcpp Gallery](http://gallery.rcpp.org) showcases over 90 fully documented and working examples.

 A number of examples are included as are over 920 unit tests in over 470 unit test functions provide additional usage examples.

-The [CRAN](http://cran.r-project.org) network contains (as over early 2015) well over 300 packages which also provide usage examples, with another 40+ as part of [BioConductor](http://www.bioconductor.org).
+The [CRAN](http://cran.r-project.org) network contains (as of May 2015) over 380 packages which also provide usage examples, with another 50+ as part of [BioConductor](http://www.bioconductor.org).

 An earlier version of Rcpp, containing what we now call the 'classic Rcpp API' was written during 2005 and 2006 by Dominick Samperi.
 This code has